bk/wmk-docs/content/config.md

 ## Configuration file

-A config file, `$basedir/wmk_config.yaml`, can be used to configure some aspects of how `wmk` operates.
+A config file, `$basedir/wmk_config.yaml`, can be used to configure many aspects of how `wmk` operates.
 The name of the file may be changed by setting the environment variable `WMK_CONFIG` which should contain a filename without a leading directory path.